goneri/esxi-cloud-init/README.md

-# Poor boy's Cloud-Init for ESXi
+# a Cloud-Init script for ESXi

 This project provide a cloud-init for ESXi.
 It only covers a subset of the feature of the real cloud-init.